Elleined/php-core/README.md

 - require_once and include_once keyword is used to import a code only once in entire php file.

+# What is namespace
+- Think of namespace as virtual package that you can use to avoid naming collision between files with same name.
 # Troubleshooting
 ### [Undefined mysql_connect function](https://www.youtube.com/watch?v=h3TXzgsMVQ4)